 Glacial Ice-Laid deposits (tills and moraine) were derived directly from the ice and consist of nonsorted, generally nonstratified mixtures of grain-sizes ranging from clay to large boulders.
 The matrix of most tills is predominantly sand and silt and boulders can be sparse to abundant.
 Some tills contain lenses of sorted sand and gravel and occasionally masses of laminated fine-grained sediment.
 The lack of sorting and stratification typical of ice-laid deposits often makes them poorly drained, difficult to dig in or plow, mediocre sources of groundwater and unsuited for septic systems.
 Till blankets the bedrock surface in variable thicknesses and commonly underlies stratified meltwater deposits (see Block Diagram).
-End moraine deposits (primarily ablation till) occur principally in southeastern Connecticut.
+End moraine deposits (primarily ablation till) occur

 Glacial Meltwater deposits (stratified deposits) were laid down in glacial streams, lakes and ponds which occupied the valleys and lowlands of Connecticut as the last ice sheet melted away to the north.
-They are often composed of layers of well-to-poorly sorted sands, gravels, silts and clays with few to no boulders, and owing to their water-related depositional origins they have many a better sorting agent than ice, glacial meltwater deposits are commonly better sorted, more permeable, and better aquifers than ice-laid deposits.
-They can be good sources of construction aggregate, and are relatively easy to excavate and build highways
+They are often composed of layers of well-to-poorly sorted sands, gravels, silts and clays with few to no boulders, and owing

+Unconsolidated glacial and postglacial deposits, that range from a few feet to several hundred feet in thickness, overlie the bedrock surface of Connecticut (see Block Diagram).
+This map portrays the areal extent and subsurface grain-size (textural) distributions of these surficial materials.
+The map legend is designed to highlight the relationship between the deposits, that are favorable for development.
+Because water is a better sorting agent than ice, glacial meltwater deposits are commonly better sorted, more permeable, and better aquifers than ice-laid deposits.
+They can be good sources of construction aggregate, and are relatively easy to excavate and build highways and buildings on